-This breakthrough innovation—tumbling—makes composting easier and faster, even for beginners.
+This tumbling composter from FCMP Outdoor Store makes composting easier and faster, even for beginners.
 The 8-sided, dual chamber creates perfect compost in as little as two weeks.
 Forget digging, turning, and mixing compost by hand.
-Simply add scraps through the removable door, close, and rotate the chamber five to six times, every two to three days.
+Simply add scraps through the removable door, close it, and rotate the chamber five to six times, every two to three days.
 The two separate inner chambers allow one side to finish composting first, leaving the second chamber open for fresh food scraps and clippings.
-With a 37 gallon capacity and made of 100% post-consumer recycled polypropylene, the Tumbler is a composter for all.
-Available on Amazon; $89.99.
+With a 37-gallon capacity and 100 percent post-consumer recycled polypropylene construction, this is a composter for all.

 Worm Factory Composter

-Don’t be put off by the name.
-The Worm Factory is an expandable composter, giving it an extra-large capacity without taking up much space.
+Don’t be put off by the name: The Worm Factory is an expandable composter, giving it an extra-large capacity without taking up much space.
 Each unit comes with four trays, but is expandable to eight trays (sold separately).
 You will also learn how to harness the all-natural power of worms, which not only break down waste, but add essential nutrients to your compost.
 Worm-digested compost promotes root growth and prevents disease in your plants.
 Each tray weighs as little as 12.5 pounds when full, making lifting and removing compost a cinch.
-Available on Amazon; $166.95.

 Smart Pot Compost Sak™

 Made of hard-wearing yet lightweight fabric, the Smart Pots Compost Sak is a low-impact alternative to traditional bins.
 Each sack contains micro-pores that provide constant air circulation and healthy drainage.
-Since the right levels of aeration and water are the magic ingredients to making good compost, the Compost Sak is extremely effective at its job—without heavy containers.
+Since the right levels of aeration and water are the magic ingredients to making good compost, the Compost Sak is extremely effective at its job without being excessively heavy.
 An affordable, portable, and an easy way to get started with at-home composting, these sacks are also extra-large.
-Each sack has a 100 pound capacity, yielding up to 12 cubic feet of compost!
-Available on Gardener's Supply Company; $62.89.
+Each sack has a 100-gallon capacity, yielding up to 12 cubic feet of compost!

 Adjustable Compost Bin

-If you’re looking for a fast, easy way to get composting, the Geobin simplifies the task for you.
+If you’re looking for a fast, easy way to get composting, the GEOBIN simplifies the task for you.
 These adjustable bins actually grow in size as your compost heap expands.
 They are designed with ventilation holes to increase airflow and speed up the decomposition of organic matter.
-Quick closure keys give you easy access, and ensure that compost isn’t tampered with by animals or other curious critters.
-Ideal for all skill levels, little set up or expert knowledge is required.
-With a large capacity expandable to 3.75 feet, Geobins are made of up to 50% recycled plastic—for a little added eco-cred.
-Available from The Home Depot; $37.71.
+Quick-closure keys give you easy access, and ensure that compost isn’t tampered with by animals or other curious critters.
+Ideal for all skill levels, this composter requires very little setup, or expertise to use it.
+With a large capacity expandable to 3.75 feet, GEOBINS are made of up to 50 recycled recycled plastic.

 Classic Compost Bin

-Made of 100% BPA-free recycled material, Algreen’s classic composter will turn your waste into black gold in a few weeks’ time.
-Simply add food waste and clippings, you’ll have rich organic humus to spread in your garden in six to eight weeks.
+Made of 100 percent BPA-free recycled material, Algreen’s classic composter will turn your waste into black gold in a few weeks’ time.
+Simply add food waste and clippings, you’ll have rich organic humus to spread in your garden in 6 to 8 weeks.
 The locking, self-watering lid keeps pests out and air flowing to speed up the breakdown process.
-Easy to fill and with two sliding doors for simple compost removal, this robust bin has a 94 gallon capacity and comes with a 20 year manufacturer’s warranty.
-Available on Amazon; $85.68.
+Easy to fill and with two sliding doors for simple compost removal, this robust bin has a 94-gallon capacity and comes with a 20-year manufacturer’s warranty.